KarthikeyanParthiban/DataExplorer/README.md

    OpenRouter API

 ## Disclaimer
-To use this application, an OpenRouter API key is required.
+- To use this application, an OpenRouter API key is required.
 Users must obtain their own API key and configure it within the application settings.
+- Users should ensure that no personally identifiable (PI) or sensitive information is included in the uploaded datasets.
+The responsibility for data privacy and compliance remains with the user.

 This project aims to simplify AI-driven data analysis, making it accessible to a broader audience without requiring programming expertise.
 Contributions and feedback are welcome.